Adesolaafeez/alx-low_level_programming/0x00-hello_world/README.md

-script that compiles a C file
+script that generate the assembly